 What’s the Difference Between a Software Developer and a Software Engineer?

-"The terms 'software engineer' and 'software developer' are frequently interchangeable," said Overmyer.
 While the two roles do overlap quite a bit, a software engineer is the professional who applies all aspects of how to build software for a project.
-That can include the design, maintenance, testing, and even evaluation for continuous improvement of the software.
+That can include the design, maintenance, testing and even evaluation for continuous improvement of the software.

 A software developer, on the other hand, is the professional who actually builds the software and makes sure it does what it’s supposed to do.
-They may “design and develop software for any industry that utilizes computer software for their business,” said Curtis George, technical program facilitator, computer science degrees at SNHU.
-And today, just about every business you can imagine uses computer software.
+They may “design and develop software for any industry that utilizes computer software for their business,” said Dr. Curtis George, an associate dean of information technology at SNHU.
+Today, just about every business you can imagine uses computer software.

 Both are rewarding, interesting careers grounded in analytical thinking with some creativity mixed in.